Monaco Rose Ball, Moroccan Style

 Among the young bloods, Charlotte took the prize for Most Elegant Gown.
 Hot off the runway, the dress of shiny white silk is from Chanel’s Haute Couture collection.
 The sparkling straps matched her heeled shoes, and she accessorized with a gorgeous white pashmina scarf.
 Charlotte wore a chic bracelet on her left wrist that was identical in its diamond shape to the one Gaia Repossi wore, although Charlotte’s was a silvery white to match her gown, and Gaia’s was of dark metallic tone.
 It is likely that the bracelets are from the Gaia’s jewelry line, a junior branch of the upscale house of bling run by her family for three generations.
 The prize for Unique Hair might be awarded in total fairness to Beatrice Borromeo.
 I don’t know how to describe it.
 Somehow her hair was wound tightly into a U-shaped, pretzel-looking do.
 She looked like an Egyptian princess, from the gold pancake earrings to the rug-like rigidity of her dress.

-Tagged Albert II of Monaco, Andrea Casiraghi, Charlotte Casiraghi, Hannover, Pierre Casiraghi, Princess Caroline, Princess Charlène, Rose Ball.
+Tagged Albert II of Monaco, Andrea Casiraghi, Charlotte Casiraghi, House of Hanover, Pierre Casiraghi, Princess Caroline of Hanover, Princess Charlène of Monaco, Rose Ball.